 At Act-On, our easy-to-use responsive email templates simplify the process without any HTML knowledge required.
 Our platform also includes Litmus, which allows marketers to preview how their email renders on desktop and mobile (as well as in different email readers), so you can rest assured your message has the perfect look and feel before sending to your prospects and customers.

 The overall aesthetic of your emails also has a significant impact on your email deliverability because your emails are first screened by ESPs.
-This means you need to develop smart, succinct messaging that offers real value to the recipient, as well as modern image-based design that makes emails feel more like web destinations than traditional text-based emails.
-Your subject lines should be clear and explicit, your preview text should relate directly to the subject line and what is included in the body of the email, and your body copy should address an issue and provide a solution in the form of a prominent call to action.
+This means you need to develop smart, succinct messaging that offers real value to the recipient.
+Use modern image-based design that makes emails feel more like web destinations than traditional text-based emails.
+Your email subject lines should be clear and explicit.
+Your preview text should relate directly to the subject line and what is included in the body of the email.
+Finally, your body copy should address an issue and provide a solution in the form of a prominent call to action.

 Before you send each email, make sure you’ve accounted for the following: